bigfork/silverstripe-formtacular/README.md

 - "Pluggable" for overriding front-end JavaScript for display rules.
 - CMS compatibility.
 This is functional but hasn't been extensively tested.

-## Todo
+### Todo

 - Front-end conditional validation is not required as part of this module, only the config - but examples of how to achieve it should be shown.
 - Support for AJAX forms / lazily-loaded forms, possibly via MutationObserver.
 Or at least an example.
-- Feature parity with zenvalidator around constraints.
-Likely only for Silverstripe 5 due to lack of necessary hooks in Silverstripe 4.
+- Feature parity with zenvalidator around constraints, utilizing the `updateValidationResult` extension hook (SS5 only)
+- Compatibility with userforms conditional display logic

 ## Required CSS

-No frontend CSS is provided for this, because it's pretty simple for 99% of usecases and loading it from a separate CSS file seems wasteful when its so easy to add to an existing project:
+No frontend CSS is provided for this, because it's pretty simple for 99% of usecases and loading it from a separate CSS file seems wasteful when it's so easy to add to an existing project:

 ```css
 div.formtacular-hidden {